-Some examples provided by the Nevada Governor’s Office of Economic Development is as follows:
+Some examples of FDI provided by the Nevada Governor’s Office of Economic Development is as follows:

 - Dubai World invested $2.7 billion to gain a 50 percent interest in City Centre and put $2.4 billion into MGM Mirage stock.